distinto1/DevOps_Porjects_1/vPROJECT/vproject.md

 Select `Ubuntu` in quick start

-From the dropdowm make sure `Ubuntu Server 22.04`
+From the dropdown make sure `Ubuntu Server 22.04`

 Under `instance type`
 Select `t2-micro` having `Free tier eligible` on it.